ValdonVitija/crap/README.md

 # About

-Crap deletes redundant/unused python packages from virtual environments, and yeah it does that automatically without even executing your code.
+Crap deletes redundant/unused python packages from virtual environments, and yeah it does that automatically.

 # Installation